For over 240 years the Society has been actively supporting the study and enjoyment of Scotland’s past.

 Many of those contributing to that energy were already, or would become, members.
 A succinct account of the inauguration and early history of the Society written by William Smellie (1740-1795), Superintendent of Natural History of the Society from 1780 and compiler of the first Encyclopaedia Britannica, can be found in the first of our Proceedings, then known as Archaeologia Scotica the Transactions of the Society of Antiquaries of Scotland.

 The purpose of the Society is set out in the Royal Charter: “…to investigate both antiquities and natural and civil history in general, with the intention that the talents of humanity should be cultivated and that the study of natural and useful sciences should be promoted.”

 The original members began to donate material to the Society from its inception, and in 1781 it bought a property so that the donations it received could be properly deposited.
 The Antiquarian Society Hall appears on the Alexander Kincaid A Plan of the City and Suburbs of Edinburgh in 1784, located off the Cowgate and behind Parliament Close off the Royal Mile (then Lawnmarket).
 After several moves, the Society rented accommodation in the Institution for the Encouragement of the Fine Arts (later the Royal Institution) at the foot of The Mound in 1826 (now the Royal Scottish Academy).
 A detailed account of the history of the Museum was written by RBK Stevenson, former Keeper of the National Museum of Antiquities of Scotland and President of the Society, in The Scottish Antiquarian Tradition, edited by A S Bell and published to mark the bicentenary of the Society and its Museum in 1981.

-Members have, since 1823, been known as Fellows of the Society, and there are now thousands of Fellows spread across the globe, including Honorary Fellows elected for their outstanding scholarship.
+Members have, since 1823, been known as Fellows of the Society.
+However, it wasn’t until 1901 that women were admitted as Fellows.
+There are now thousands of Fellows spread across the globe, including Honorary Fellows elected for their outstanding scholarship.
 Fellowship is by election, held twice a year in late April and on St Andrews Day, 30th November; and is open to all with an interest in Scotland’s past.
 Fellows may use the post-nominal ‘FSAScot’.